 Sektion for Medicin og Kirurgi

-Currently I am a postdoctoral fellow on a project funded from the Danish Research Council for Technology and Production Sciences: Selection of the best possible cell source for cell therapy in orthopaedic disorders – tissue formation potential and response to an inflammatory micro-environment.
-The project is part of the activities in the research group Equine Molecular Orthopaedics
+In the summer of 2013, our group received funding for a 3-year project from the Danish Research Council for Technology and Production Sciences: Selection of the best possible cell source for cell therapy in orthopaedic disorders – tissue formation potential and response to an inflammatory micro-environment.
+I am principal investigator on the project.

 I am group leader for the research group: Equine Molecular Orthopaedics - please follow the link for more information on our current research and projects.